1. Browning Buck Mark URX Air Pistol .177″

 If you are into airsoft games or want to learn, you may be interested in purchasing the best spring airsoft pistol.
 Airsoft guns are basically replicas of actual firearms, but they shoot small pellets that travel at speeds much slower than real bullets.
 They are not 1:1 replicas but most of the good ones are close enough.

-There are three main types of airsoft pistols: spring, electric, and gas powered.
+There are three main types of airsoft pistols: spring, electric, and gas-powered.
 Spring airsoft pistols are usually the least powerful of the three and also the cheapest.
 They are operated by you manually cocking the spring back.
-Electric powered airsoft pistols are operated by batteries.
-These electric pistols can be cocked automatically, which makes it semi-automatic.
-Finally, there is the gas powered airsoft pistol.
+Electric-powered airsoft pistols are operated by batteries.
+These electric pistols can be cocked automatically, which makes them semi-automatic.
+Finally, there is the gas-powered airsoft pistol.
 These are usually quite powerful and expensive.

-When shopping for an spring loaded airsoft gun, you should look into the FPS, accuracy, construction, and magazine hold.
-We have reviewed and thoroughly tested many different spring loaded airsoft guns in our lab.
+When shopping for a spring-loaded airsoft gun, you should look into the FPS, accuracy, construction, and magazine hold.
+We have reviewed and thoroughly tested many different spring-loaded airsoft guns in our lab.
 Please see the following for our top 5 list.

 What is the Best Spring Airsoft Pistol?

 - Browning Buck Mark URX Air Pistol .177″